-The training framework operates at four levels.
-The CRRU Training and Certification Work Group provides co-ordination and oversight, as well as determination of the appropriate course content for all courses leading to an approved qualification (see below) to ensure that they provide an appropriate "proof of professional competence" at point-ofsale.
+It is envisaged that, like other similar programmes, the training framework will operate at four levels.
+The CRRU Training and Certification Work Group will provide coordination and oversight, as well as determination of the appropriate course content for all courses leading to an approved certification (see below) to ensure that they provide an appropriate "proof of professional competence" at point-of-sale.

-Organisations that provide approved qualifications have developed syllabuses which cover the subject areas set by the CRRU T&C WG.
+Organisations that provide approved certification will develop syllabuses which cover the subject areas set by the CRRU T&C WG.
 Training companies will develop and offer courses that meet the requirements of these syllabuses.
 Trainers/tutor/instructors will deliver courses to participants from all sectors.

-Awarding Organisations will set, mark and moderate examinations and set guidelines for invigilation.
-They also maintain records of trainer performance, keep a register of those participants who have met required standards and provide a training certificate.
+Awarding Organisations will set, mark and moderate examinations and set guidelines for invigilation (where appropriate).
+They will also maintain records of trainer performance, keep a register of those participants who have met required standards and will provide a training certificate.
 Awarding Organisations may consult from time to time so that examination procedures and qualifications meet agreed standards.